timmcmichael/skimpy-oop/chapter-8-arrays/scripts/youtube_desc.md

 Remember when you were just a kid and that bully said that you were a zero?
 You might have thought that was an insult, but computer science, zero is first!

 Start out by declaring an array and learning to use indexes to access individual elements.
-Then, learn some shortcuts for getting data
+Then, learn some shortcuts for getting data into your array.
+Finally, see how array elements are really just variables grouped together.

-0:00
+0:00 Intro
+0:56 Creating an Array
+6:22 Accessing Array Elements
+10:32 Initialization List
+13:02 Array of Numeric Data
+16:13 Outro

 ----